giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Starting with Kubernetes v1.16, CSI volumes can be expanded by simply editing the claim (the `PersistentVolumeClaim` resource) and requesting a larger size.
 This will trigger an update of the associated `PersistentVolume` resource and the underlying EBS volume.

-Resizing an in-use PersistentVolumeClaim is enabled by default with Kubernetes v1.15, there is no need to delete and recreate a Pod.
-You can only resize volumes containing a file system if the file system is XFS, Ext3, or Ext4.
+Resizing a PersistentVolumeClaim resource in use is enabled by default with Kubernetes v1.15, so there is no need to delete and recreate a pod.

+**Note:** You can only resize volumes formatted with one of the file systems XFS, Ext3, or Ext4.

 __Warning__: Expanding EBS volumes is a time consuming operation.
 Also, there is a per-volume quota of one modification every 6 hours.